2. Background

 1. The software part, called the Patcher, “offers an […] environment similar to Max/MSP, Pure Data or Reaktor” on your Windows, MacOS, or Linux computer.
 Some it may also remind of the Nord Modular.
 In the Patcher you have a canvas where you place objects and interconnect them to create or modify sound, just like on a virtual modular synthesizer.
 See the screenshot below:

-2. The hardware part is the board you see in the first image.
+2. The hardware part is the board you see in the first image (Axoloti) or below (Ksoloti).
 The patches you create or edit in the Patcherrun on a standalone powerful microcontroller board : Axoloti Core.”
 You can preview your patch using the “Live” button, and when your patch is done you can save it to the Axoloti Core (or a collection of patches on SD card) so you don't need your computer to play it.

 In short, the Ksoloti Core aims for maximum compatibility with the original Axoloti Core with some layout changes and added features.